ARCHIVED-mean-stack/session-8/README.md

 ##Homework
 - create a form for adding a pirate and create a controller that works to create a new pirate
+- send me a link to the github repo

 ##Reading